 Want to learn the millinery arts and make your own hat or headpiece?
 Joy offers a series of hat making workshops suitable for beginners or those with experience.

 Joy has been a part of the international hat scene for over a decade now.
-Her hats have been worn by royalty, on display at the Atelier-Musee Du Chapeau (Hat Museum) in Lyon, France, Hat Works Museum, Stockport, UK and the Jelly Belly Jelly Bean Museum in Wisconsin, USA.
+Her hats have been worn by royalty, been on display at the Atelier-Musee Du Chapeau (Hat Museum) in Lyon, France, Hat Works Museum, Stockport, UK and the Jelly Belly Jelly Bean Museum in Wisconsin, USA.

 Whilst living in Chicago, she was named Premiere Milliner for fashion events at the famed Drake Hotel, where her hats were showcased during afternoon tea.
 Her bridal headpieces also graced the catwalk alongside Vera Wang and St. Pucchi gowns.
 Joy participated in charity events both in Illinois and Kentucky, creating hats and headpieces for the Kentucky Derby.
 Additionally, Joy created Chicago’s first street fashion show on Michigan Avenue’s Magnificent Mile, pairing her hats with designer Barbara Bates’ outerwear.

-Joy is now living back in the UK, where she creates bespoke millinery and fashion pieces by appointment and orders via the website.
+Joy creates bespoke millinery and fashion pieces by appointment and orders via the website.
 She has taught hat workshops, including during London Hat Week.
 Her designs were seen on the runway during Fashion week and at the Royal Ascot.

 Joy studied at the Kensington and Chelsea College in London.
 But she never stops exploring or discovering.
 To add to the uniqueness of her designs, she studied special millinery techniques with Marie O’Regan, Royal Milliner to the Queen (retired).
 Joy was featured in “The Millinery Lesson”, a film about Marie’s life by Mike Southon, bsc.